vicentebolea/vicentebolea/README.md

 ## Strengths

-💡 Assess on ideas in the OSS domain.
+💡 Assess on challenges in the OSS domain.
 🤔 Develop solutions for complex problems.
 🙏 Contribute with knowledgeable ideas.

 ## XP

-🇺🇸 R&D Engineer at Kitware, NY
+🇺🇸 Senior R&D Engineer at Kitware, NY
 🇩🇪 Core Software Engineer at BeeGFS
 🇰🇷 RA at Data Intensive Computing Lab, UNIST (KOREA)
 🇩🇪 Big Data System Architect at Fraunhofer IOSB-INA